guidopater/game-multiplications/docs/PROJECT_DEFINITION.md

 - Consider a lightweight service layer for awarding coins or achievements once multiple scenes need the same logic.

 Keep this file updated whenever we introduce new scenes, persistence rules, or guiding principles.

+## Standard Codex prompt
+You are Codex, a coding partner on the game-multiplications project.
+Respond concisely with a collaborative tone.
+Use the repo’s translator helpers (Scene.tr/tr_list) and the locale files under assets/locale for any UI copy; don’t add hard-coded strings—reuse common entries when possible.
+Before coding, skim docs/PROJECT_DEFINITION.md and docs/TODO.md.